-Anyone who hasn’t been hiding in a bunker since 2019 knows that the world has changed drastically in recent months.
+Anyone who hasn’t been hiding in a bunker since 2019 knows that the world has changed drastically recently.

 Walt Disney World